Information for international counsellors

 - BMAT guide for teachers

-- Imperial Undergraduate Admissions - Information Session for International Advisors (webinar recorded 20 May 2020)
+- Imperial Undergraduate Admissions - Information Session for International Advisers (webinar recorded 16 June 2021)

 - Undergraduate open days